Flame239/cassandra-modelgen/README.md

 # cassandra-modelgen
-Generate static metamodel classes from cassandra driver annotations which allows queries  to be constructed in a strongly-typed manner.
+Generate static metamodel classes from spring-annotated cassandra entities which allows queries to be
+        constructed in a strongly-typed manner.

 ## Usage
 ```xml